Exporting to the US: 5 dos and don'ts

 5. DO use different communication channels for exporting to the US

-While personal contact is indispensable in, say, China, it's different in the US.
-If you are exporting to the US, personal first contact is however important in building trust.
+While personal contact is indispensable in China, for example, things are different in the US.
+IIf you are exporting to the US, personal first contact is however important in building trust.
 Afterwards, though, it is perfectly fine to do business over the phone or schedule online meetings.
 Be flexible when it comes to this and be open to new forms of communication.

 5 Don'ts for exporting to the US